How can we unlock capital in service of regeneration?

 Systemic Investment responds to these entrenched conditions, sitting at the intersection of finance, systems thinking and place.
 It draws on multiple levers of change, asset classes and points of intervention, in collaboration with a diverse set of actors.

-This work within the Systems Lab presents an open invitation to co-create transitional financial infrastructure and demonstrate what systemic investment looks like in practice.
+This work is an open invitation to co-create transitional financial infrastructure and demonstrate what systemic investment looks like in practice.
 It is underpinned by an exploration of the fundamental purpose of the economy and financial sector, but is equally focused on the creation of new financial instruments in place, as well as the infrastructure and capabilities required for these to take hold and scale in Melbourne and beyond.

 What we're asking